-A way to introduce this concept may be to walk through a current policy that students are familiar with and what were or might have been alternative ways to handle the issue.
+A way to introduce this concept may be to walk through a current policy that students are familiar with and what could have been alternative ways to handle the issue.

 For example: what different alternatives might there have been to address the issue of marijuana legalization in Oregon before we got the current policy?